 Bill Bonano leads Pillsbury’s Federal Tax Controversy & Tax Policy practice.
 His practice focuses on international and domestic tax planning and representing taxpayers involved in federal and state controversy matters.

-Jeong is a member of Pillsbury’s Corporate Group in Los Angeles, where he advises public and private clients on a variety of corporate transactions, such as mergers and acquisitions and private equity investments.
+Jeong is a member of Pillsbury’s Corporate group in Los Angeles, where he advises public and private clients on a variety of corporate transactions, such as mergers and acquisitions and private equity investments.

 Sheila Harvey, Pillsbury’s Energy Industry Group leader, Hydrogen and Sustainable Finance co-leader and Climate Change & Sustainability practice leader, is an accomplished adviser on climate, energy and environmental policy and regulatory issues as well as the impact of these policies and regulations on transactional and litigation matters.